The 55 Best Amazon Deals You Can Shop Today

 Whether you're a member of Amazon Prime or not, you can find unbelievable discounts on tech from headphones and laptops to this year's newest TVs.
 Even Apple products that rarely go on sale are marked down right now to save on MacBooks, AirTags, iPads and more.

-A wallet stuck in the couch cushions or a misplaced set of keys is no match for these Apple AirTags.
+A backpack left in the classroom or a misplaced set of keys is no match for these Apple AirTags.
 The trackers sync to the Find My app, making it easier to find nearby items by playing a sound through the AirTag's internal speaker.

 Get luminous picture and high contrast, even in well-lit rooms.
 The LG OLED evo C3 blends into the background with an almost invisible bezel for a seamless look.
 When you're finished watching, display paintings, photos and other content to blend the LG OLED evo C3 into your space.